openai/sonic-on-ray/README.md

 ## Running training on a single node

 Start a p2.8xlarge with the Deep Learning AMI (Ubuntu).
+In us-west-2, this is ami-d2c759aa.

 Activate the TensorFlow environment with